farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Corroboration of Coincidence.** Fate favors your lies with minor coincidences and circumstantial evidence that seem to lend them credence.
 You may apply a boost to the scene before you roll Deceive, so long as you can describe how it helps you look more honest.
 If successful, the boost turns into an aspect on the scene.
 (Fate System Toolkit, p.96)
 - **Hey, What’s That?** (requires Fast Talk.)
 Gain a +2 bonus whenever you’re using Deceive to momentarily distract someone, as long as part of the distraction involves saying something.
 (Fate Core, p.95)
-- **Houdini.** You could be found by the police standing next to a burned-down church with a handful of matches and a can of gasoline and still get away scot-free. +2 to Deceive when using it to defend against attempts to discern or prove your involvement in a crime. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Houdini.** You could be found by the police standing next to a burned-down church with a handful of matches and a can of gasoline and still get away scot-free. +2 to Deceive when using it to defend against attempts to discern or prove your involvement in a crime.
 - **Low Profile.** You always provide active opposition to attempts to locate you with Investigate.
 (Peter Blake)

 ### New Actions

 - **The Appearance of Wealth.** You seem like a wealthy and powerful person, regardless of the reality.
-You may use Deceive in place of Resources as long as no actual money or goods need to change hands. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Deceive in place of Resources as long as no actual money or goods need to change hands.
 - **Con Man.** You are a bona fide confidence man, and that lets you get a read on people, easy.
 You may use Deceive instead of Empathy to read a person’s emotional state and get a general sense of who they are, but the type of aspects that may be assessed or created are limited to things like their trouble or other negatively skewed/easily exploitable aspects. (adapted from Spirit of the Century SRD, §6.8.1)
 - **"Honest" Lawyer.** Okay, maybe they don’t exist.
 But most people would say that you are one, anyway.
-You may use Deceit instead of Lore whenever knowledge of the law or legal matters are involved. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Deceit instead of Lore whenever knowledge of the law or legal matters are involved.
 - **Illusion of Grandeur.** Making a good first impression is all about misrepresenting yourself.
 Whenever you meet a new person, you may use Deceit instead of Rapport to influence them.
-This option vanishes as soon as you fail one of the Deceit rolls. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+This option vanishes as soon as you fail one of the Deceit rolls.
 - **It's Just Creative Lying.** Really, acting is just an advanced form of lying.
-You may use your Deceive skill instead of Rapport when acting. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use your Deceive skill instead of Rapport when acting.
 - **Mind Games.** You can use Deceive in place of Provoke to make mental attacks, as long as you can make up a clever lie as part of the attack.
 (Fate Core, p.104)
 - **Players' Club.** (requires one other stunt relating to gambling.)
 You’ve played in so many games, and in so many places, that it’s rare that you can’t find someone who knows you.
 You may use your Deceit skill instead of Contacts whenever making a Contacts roll – though doing so invariably colors the results with the nature of gambling. (adapted from Spirit of the Century SRD, §6.14.2)
 - **Shield of Lies.** Your lies run so deep that you almost believe them yourself.
-You may use Deceive to defend against mental attacks whenever an opponent focuses on a truth you consistently deny. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Deceive to defend against mental attacks whenever an opponent focuses on a truth you consistently deny.
 - **Takes One to Know One.** As an accomplished liar, you’re especially able to figure out when someone else is lying as well.
 You may use Deceive instead of Empathy to defend against Deceive actions. (adapted from Spirit of the Century SRD, §6.8.3)

 ### Other

 - **Bait of Words.** Gain an additional +2 to Deceive whenever you invoke an advantage you personally created by speaking to the target and rolling Rapport.
 (Peter Blake)
 - **Fast Talk.** You get a +2 to overcome obstacles with Deceive, provided you don’t have to talk to the person you’re trying to deceive for more than a few sentences before blowing past them.
 (Fate Core, p.95)
 - **Founded Upon Lies.** You are very good at turning innocuous lies into devastating ones.
-Once per scene, when you succeed on a Deceit roll, you may succeed with style instead. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Once per scene, when you succeed on a Deceit roll, you may succeed with style instead.
 - **"Good Intentions."** Everyone you meet is certain that you intend nothing but what is best for everyone.
-Add two to your Deceive skill when using it to create advantages related to feigned benevolence or friendship. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Add two to your Deceive skill when using it to create advantages related to feigned benevolence or friendship.
 - **The Honest Lie.** The best lies are the ones that contain a healthy dose of truth.
 You gain a +2 to Deceive whenever you incorporate a hefty portion of the truth into a lie.
 The truth must be relevant, not unimportant, and significant, not trivial – it must be on par with (or bigger than) the lie, or at least in the ballpark. (adapted from Spirit of the Century SRD, §6.8.3)
 - **Lies upon Lies.** +2 to create a Deceive advantage against someone who has believed one of your lies already during this session.
 (Fate Core, p.104)
-- **Master Manipulator.** You can treat other people like chess pieces and make it work. +2 to attack and create advantages with Deceive whenever you try to trick your target into following a preset plan of yours. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Master Manipulator.** You can treat other people like chess pieces and make it work. +2 to attack and create advantages with Deceive whenever you try to trick your target into following a preset plan of yours.
 - **One Big Lie.** Pick one specific statement that isn't true.
-You gain +2 to Deceive when using it to convince someone that that statement is true. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You gain +2 to Deceive when using it to convince someone that that statement is true.

 ## Drive Stunts

 ### On the Road

 - **City Driver.** You've spent most of your life driving up and down the same streets.
 Pick a city.
-Whenever you are in that city, you never suffer increased difficulty on Drive rolls due to traffic. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Whenever you are in that city, you never suffer increased difficulty on Drive rolls due to traffic.
 - **Defensive Driving.** You’re good at keeping your car in one piece. +2 to overcome with Drive during a chase. (adapted from Spirit of the Century SRD, §6.9.2)

 ### In the Sky